vthewolf/vthewolf/README.md

 ### Hi there 👋, my name is Víctor!
 I was born in **Ponferrada** but I'm actually living in **Valladolid**

-- 🔭 I’m currently working as a Mobile Developer at The Cocktail.
+- 🔭 I’m currently working as an Android developer at The Cocktail.
 - 📫 How to reach me: vsantiagoferrera@gmail.com

 ### Skills: